srujit12091997/QuizApp/README.md

 ## Usage

-1. The quiz starts automatically when you open the page
+1. Click "Start Quiz" on the welcome screen
 2. Select your answer from the multiple choice options
+3. Receive instant feedback on your answer
-3. Use the "Previous" and "Next" buttons to navigate between questions
+4. Use the "Previous" and "Next" buttons to navigate between questions
-4. Your score updates automatically as you answer questions
+5. Track your progress with the progress bar
+6. View your score updating in real-time
-5. After completing all questions, you'll see your final score
+7. See your final results and save your score
-6. Click "Restart Quiz" to try again
+8. View high scores from the main menu
+9. Clear high scores or restart the quiz

 ## Customizing Questions